onebitrocket/uidev_test/README.md

 - `test.css`
 - `Nunito` Google font in regular, bold and extra bold weights

+In the header, content and footer sections of index.html build the included design. (exercise #1.jpg)

 Task #2
 -----------

-In the header, content and footer sections of index.html build the included design.
+Create the roll over state as shown in the design. (exercise #2.jpg)

 Task #3
 -----------
-Create the roll over state as shown in the design.
+Create a modal which is launched when post box is clicked (exercise #3.jpg).

 Finish up
 ---------